isomerpages/sp-educonference/index.md

           url: /aboutisate
   - infobar:
       title: Welcome
-      description: This year's conference theme is Evolving Teaching and Learning in the Age of Artificial Intelligence & Sustainability
+      description: This year's symposium theme is Evolving Teaching and Learning in the Age of Artificial Intelligence & Sustainability
       button: Learn more
       url: /faq/